indiefan/nodebot/README.md

 #TODO

-1. Add command to reload nodebot2a's command set (will probably require autodeploy)
+1. Add in code to watch plugins for updates (and watch folder if possible for new plugins)
 2. Separate out inline config options in lib/nodebot.js into a config file for better management
 3. Add more commands